 Every Ocean Hughes – One Big Bag

-Studio Voltaire will present the first UK solo commission by Every Ocean Hughes (FKA Emily Roysdon).
+The first UK solo exhibition of Every Ocean Hughes (FKA Emily Roysdon).

 Studio Voltaire’s opening programmes have received support from Cockayne Grants for the Arts (The London Community Foundation).

 One Big Bag is commissioned alongside Desperate Living, Studio Voltaire’s ongoing programme which brings artists, public organisations and informal groups together to test out new and experimental forms of collaborative programming, knowledge sharing and production, explored through the lens of LGBTQIA+ healthcare.

 What is dead, what do we let die: An evening of readings, 30 March 2022